 How to Can Chicken Broth

-I have been wanting to try to making and canning chicken broth for awhile.
+I have been wanting to try to making and canning chicken broth or chicken stock for quite awhile.
 It always seemed so intimidating, especially since most of the chicken we eat is the frozen chicken tenders.
 Recently I branched out to try cooking rotisserie style chicken at home.
 It was so easy!
 And gives you some great chicken bones to make homemade chicken broth.

 I found a number of different recipes for making homemade chicken broth, but decided to follow this one.
 They also have a lot of great canning advice!

 You might wonder what the difference is between chicken broth and chicken stock.
 The main difference is how it is prepared.
 Stock is made mostly from cooking chicken bones and results in a darker liquid.

 Chicken broth is made from bones as well as the meat of the chicken, resulting in a lighter yellow broth.
 Either can be prepared with or without added vegetables, depending on your preference.

 You would think that chicken broth is hard to make, but it is really just a matter of changing the way you do things.
 It is really not extra work at all, if you work it into your cooking routine.

 Many cooks save their vegetable and chicken scraps just for making chicken broth.
 You can have a ziploc freezer bag set aside just for your broth fixings.
 Then you can make your chicken broth at your own convenience.

 New to pressure canning and want to watch me prepare this recipe?
 Check out my step-by-step video.